 What Does “Gradual Reduction” in Dose Mean?

-Neither the FDA nor the drug companies that make antidepressant medications spell out in detail what they mean by gradual reduction.
+Neither the FDA nor the drug companies that make antidepressant medications spell out in detail what they mean by gradual reduction in dose.
 For some physicians that could be interpreted as a week or two.
-For others it might be several weeks.
+Others may understand “gradual” as covering several weeks.
+For still others, that could translate as one to two months.
+And a minority might define “gradual” as six months to a year.

-You can find over 1,900 reader comments associated with this article:
+You will find over 1,900 reader comments associated with this article:

 Duloxetine (Cymbalta) Side Effects & Withdrawal

-If you would prefer to just read just a few case reports, here are some:
+If you would prefer to just read just a few more case reports, here are some:

 Carl in Brisbee, Arizona, is going through hell: